oknozor/stray/README.md

 See [template](#template-context) for more info.

 Now let's run `eww-tray` to ensure our template renders correctly.
-If you have any running app interacting with the system tray you should see some outputs.
+If you have any running apps interacting with the system tray you should see some outputs.

 ```
 $ eww-tray